ggfto/ggfto/README.md

 In 2019 I decided to take an opportunity as a Full time Delphi developer, this consequently brought me to the JAVA world after 9 months till now.
 Nowadays, I've developed some docker skills, something that I'm loving the experience and using it more everyday.

-At the beginning of June of 2020 I started a hobby project with a friend, tha consists of building a GTAV RP server just for fun, that's when Lua came to my life.
+At the beginning of June of 2020 I started a hobby project with a friend, it consists of building a GTAV RP server just for fun, that's when Lua came to my life.
 I personally don't like programming in Lua, but, since it's necessary, I do.

 ## What I know the most